seppzer0/zero_kernel/README.md

 # zero_kernel

-An advanced Android kernel build wrapper with assets collection and Kali NetHunter support.
+An advanced Android kernel builder with assets collection and Kali NetHunter support.

 ## Contents